usnistgov/ccu_validation_scoring/README.md

 This package contains the tools to validate and score the TA1 evaluation tasks ND (norm discovery), ED (emotion detection), VD (valence diarization), AD (arousal diarization), CD (change detection) and scoring tools for the Hidden Norms (NDMAP).
 Please refer to the CCU evaluation plan for more information about CCU, the evaluation tasks, and file formats.

-This README file describes the reference annotation validation tool, system output validation tools and scoring tools.
+This README file describes the reference annotation validation tool, system output validation tool, scoring tool, reference statistics computing tool and fake submission generation tool.

  - Reference Validation Tool: confirms that a reference annotation set follows the rules set in the CCU Evaluation Plan.
  - System Output Validation Tool: confirms that a submission of system output follows the rules set in the CCU Evaluation Plan.
  - Scoring Tool: scores a system output submission against a reference with a scoring index file.
+ - Reference Statistics Computing Tool: computes basic statistics on the reference data for norms or emotions task.
+ - Fake Submission Generation Tool: generates a random submission for norms or emotions task.

 ## <a name="setup">Setup</a>